commercetools/sphere-node-product-csv-sync/README.md

     -h, --help                 output usage information
-    -t, --template <file>      CSV file containing your header that defines what you want to export -o, --out <file>           Path to the file the exporter will write the resulting CSV in -j, --json <file>          Path to the JSON file the exporter will write the resulting products -q, --queryString <query>  Query string to specify the sub-set of products to export -l, --language [lang]      Language used on export for category names (default is en) --queryType <type>         Whether to do a query or a search request --queryEncoded             Whether the given query string is already encoded or not
+    -t, --template <file>      CSV file containing your header that defines what you want to export -o, --out <file>           Path to the file the exporter will write the resulting CSV in -j, --json                 Export in JSON format
+    -q, --queryString <query>  Query string to specify the sub-set of products to export -l, --language [lang]      Language used on export for category names (default is en) --queryType <type>         Whether to do a query or a search request --queryEncoded             Whether the given query string is already encoded or not --fillAllRows              When given product attributes like name will be added to each variant row.
+    --categoryBy               Define which identifier should be used to for the categories column - either slug or externalId.
+If nothing given the named path is used.
 ```

 #### Export as JSON